OpenEvalProject/evals/manuscripts/elife-78933/v1/manuscript.md

 **Figure 2.:** Model-inference was trained on cases and deaths data since March 15, 2020 until 2 weeks (1st plot in each panel) or 1 week (2nd plot) before the Delta or Omicron (BA.1) wave (see timing on the x-axis); the model was then integrated forward using the estimates made at the time to predict cases (left panel) and deaths (right panel) for the remaining weeks of each wave.
 Blue lines and surrounding shades show model fitted cases and deaths for weeks before the prediction (line = median, dark blue area = 50% CrIs, and light blue = 80% CrIs, summarized over n=100 model-inference runs totaling 50,000 model realizations).
 Red lines show model projected median weekly cases and deaths; surrounding shades show 50% (dark red) and 80% (light red) CIs of the prediction (n = 50,000 model realizations).
 For comparison, reported cases and deaths for each week are shown by the black dots; however, those to the right of the vertical dash lines (showing the start of each prediction) were not used in the model.
 For clarity, here we show 80% CIs (instead of 95% CIs, which tend to be wider for longer-term projections) and predictions for the four most populous provinces (Gauteng in A and B; KwaZulu-Natal in C and D; Western Cape in E and F; and Eastern Cape in G and H).
 Predictions for the other five provinces are shown in Appendix 1—figure 3.

-## Pandemic dynamics and key model-inference, using Gauteng province as an example
+### Pandemic dynamics and key model-inference, using Gauteng province as an example

 Next, we use Gauteng, the province with the largest population, as an example to highlight pandemic dynamics in South Africa thus far and develop key model-inference estimates (Figure 3 for Gauteng and Appendix 1—figures 4–11 for each of the other eight provinces).
 Despite lower cases per capita than many other countries, infection numbers in South Africa were likely much higher due to under-detection.
 For Gauteng, the estimated infection-detection rate during the first pandemic wave was 4.59% (95% CI: 2.62–9.77%), and increased slightly to 6.18% (95% CI: 3.29–11.11%) and 6.27% (95% CI: 3.44–12.39%) during the Beta and Delta waves, respectively (Appendix 1—table 1).
 These estimates are in line with serology data.
 In particular, a population-level sero-survey in Gauteng found 68.4% seropositivity among those unvaccinated at the end of the Delta wave (Madhi et al., 2022).
 Combining the reported cases at that time (~6% of the population size) with undercounting of infections in sero-surveys due to sero-reversions and reinfections suggests that the overall detection rate would be less than 10%.

 ![Figure 3.](https://cdn.elifesciences.org/articles/78933/elife-78933-fig3-v1.jpg)

 **Figure 3.:** (A) Observed relative mobility, vaccination rate, and estimated disease seasonal trend, compared to case and death rates over time.
-Key model-inference estimates are shown for the time-varying effective reproduction number R (tB), transmissibility R (TXC), population susceptibility (D, shown relative to the population size in percentage), infection-detection rate (E), and infection-fatality risk (F).
+Key model-inference estimates are shown for the time-varying effective reproduction number Rt (B), transmissibility RTX (C), population susceptibility (D, shown relative to the population size in percentage), infection-detection rate (E), and infection-fatality risk (F).
 Grey shaded areas indicate the approximate circulation period for each variant.
 In (B) – (F), blue lines and surrounding areas show the estimated mean, 50% (dark) and 95% (light) CrIs; boxes and whiskers show the estimated mean, 50% and 95% CrIs for estimated infection rates.
 All summary statistics are computed based on n=100 model-inference runs totaling 50,000 model realizations.
-Note that the transmissibility estimates (R.TX in C) have removed the effects of changing population susceptibility, NPIs, and disease seasonality; thus, the trends are more stable than the reproduction number (Rt in B) and reflect changes in variant-specific properties.
-Also note that infection-fatality risk estimates were based on reported COVID-19 deaths and may not reflect true values due to likely under-reporting of COVID-19 deaths
+Note that the transmissibility estimates (RTX in C) have removed the effects of changing population susceptibility, NPIs, and disease seasonality; thus, the trends are more stable than the reproduction number (Rt in B) and reflect changes in variant-specific properties.
+Also note that infection-fatality risk estimates were based on reported COVID-19 deaths and may not reflect true values due to likely under-reporting of COVID-19 deaths.

 Using our inferred under-detection (Figure 3E), we estimate that 32.83% (95% CI: 15.42–57.59%, Appendix 1—table 2) of the population in Gauteng were infected during the first wave, predominantly during winter when more conducive climate conditions and relaxed public health restrictions existed (see the estimated seasonal and mobility trends, Figure 3A).
 This high infection rate, while with uncertainty, is in line with serology measures taken in Gauteng at the end of the first wave (ranging from 15% to 27% among 6 sero-surveys during November 2020; Figure 1B) and a study showing 30% sero-positivity among participants enrolled in the Novavax NVX-CoV2373 vaccine phase 2a-b trial in South Africa during August – November 2020 (Shinde et al., 2021).